Lead in Healthcare Administration

 Healthcare administrator jobs go by many titles, so you’ll want to consider the area of expertise and type of facility you’re interested in working in throughout your job search.
 At this level in your career, you could find yourself managing and directing in spaces such as government, hospitals, nursing homes, doctors' offices and nonprofit organizations.

-According to the U.S. Bureau of Labor Statistics, healthcare administrators made a median annual salary of $99,730 in 2018 – almost $10,000 more than the reported $90,120 for median annual wages in all other management occupations.2
+According to the U.S. Bureau of Labor Statistics, medical and health service managers made a median annual salary of $101,340 in May 2021 – higher than the median annual wages in all other management occupations.1

-The BLS also reported highest median annual wages for medical and health services managers in these top industries:
+The BLS also reported the highest median annual wages for medical and health services managers in these top industries:

 Most students can expect to earn their master's in healthcare administration in about 2 years.

 At SNHU, the length of your degree program is dependent on how many courses you choose to take each term.
 Though our online graduate healthcare administration program was designed to fit the lives of busy learners, and many of our students opt to study part time while maintaining full-time jobs, SNHU affords students flexibility by allowing students to take one or two courses per term.
 This means you can complete your degree in as few as 15 months as a full-time student.